 Staff safeguarded people from abuse.
 Risks to individuals and the environment were well managed.
 There were enough staff to meet people's needs.
-One person said, "There are loads of staff around and if you need anything, they are there on the dot.
-You don't have to wait long for anything at all."
 The provider learned from accidents and incidents to mitigate future risks.
 Medicines were safely managed.
 Infection control processes were embedded into the service and staff followed government guidance in relation to infection control and prevention practices.
-A relative said, "It is very, very clean both communal areas and rooms."
+One person said, "They (staff) keep it so very clean."